bmuschko/cje-crash-course/exercises/06-notifications/instructions.md

 This exercise will demonstrate the use of a Google Chat room as way to send a notification upon a failed build.
 Given the locked down nature of Google Chat, this exercise will only be demonstrated by the instructor.

+**This exercise will only be demonstrated on screen.
+You will be able to follow along if you have a [G Suite account](https://gsuite.google.com/products/chat/).**

 ## Notifying the Team Upon a Broken Build

 1. Change the list of Gradle tasks to `doesnotexist` to emulate a failure.
 The build will fail as the task doesn't exist in the build script.